Neil Sedaka On Stage: Other releases

-In the United States, the album was released in 1976 on the RCA Victor label, and was retitled, Sedaka Live in Australia at the South Sydney Junior Leagues Club.
+In the United States, the album was released in 1976 on the RCA Victor label, and was retitled, Sedaka Live in Australia.
 In South Africa, the album was released in 1982 on the RCA Victor label dishonestly retitled Neil Sedaka Live at Sun City.

 Singles

 In Australia, the song "My World Keeps Getting Smaller Every Day" was issued on a 45 rpm single with "Everything Is Beautiful" as the B-side.
 The single was issued by RCA Victor in 1971, three years before the album was released in full.
 In the Philippines, "My World Keeps Getting Smaller Every Day" was issued with "The Father of Girls" as the B-side.

 Re-issues

 In 1994, the Italian company Fremus re-released On Stage as part of their "Rarities Compilation Series".

 In 2011, Essential Pop Media made the US version, "Live In Australia", available on mp3 format on Amazon.com and on CD.